wp-plugins/huzzaz-video-gallery/readme.txt

 Huzzaz Video Gallery Plugin Features:

+* *new feature* Popout Video Gallery! - Add a link on your page that creates a video gallery in a new window
 * *new feature* Create links to individual videos within the gallery
 * *new feature* Autoplay the video gallery
 * *new feature* Added support for https:// websites